-No-one loves a happy ending more than I do, and if it involves a bit of romance then even better!
+Everyone loves a happy ending and if it involves a bit of romance then even better!

 Many of us have seen Keenene grow and mature over the years.
 When he came to us as a child full of hate on our Going Places programme he was unhappy, lonely and at odds with the world.
 By sticking with us, and taking such a huge part in NCS, he has found the resilience to grasp every opportunity he can.
-Yes, we have helped and supported him along the way, but the real impetus, and the real change, has come from him.
+Yes, our key workers have done their bit and worked hard to support him along the way, but the real impetus, and the real change, has come from him.